Darkness Into Light - Pittsburgh

 Welcome and thank you for visiting our page.
 This Pittsburgh GAA page is dedicated to sharing information on upcoming events where we will be supporting & raising funds for awareness in the fight against mental health issues and suicide.
 We do this to honor our dear friend Nate Maurer who tragically lost his life to suicide in April 2016.

-The events we are currently supporting include the Pieta House Pittsburgh Darkness into Light Walk and the 46 Climbs annual climb to conquer suicide.
+we will be PARTICIPATING in 46 Climbs annual climb to conquer suicide.
+Join our team today!
 We encourage you to check back often to see what we are doing and how you can get involved.
+For more iformation on DArkness Into Light Pittsburgh, visit their FACEBOOK PAGE.

 Remembering a Friend, Teammate and Leader